alephium/docs/docs/ralph/getting-started.md

 The `@using` annotation has four optional fields:

 * `preapprovedAssets = true/false`: whether the function uses user-approved assets.
 The default value is `false` for contracts, `true` for scripts.
 * `assetsInContract = true/false`: whether the function uses contract assets.
+The default value is `false`.
-The default value is `false` for contracts
+* `payToContractOnly = true/false`: whether the funciton only transfers assets to the contract.
+The default value is `false`.
 * `checkExternalCaller = true/false`: whether the function checks the caller.
-The default value is `true` for contracts
+The default value is `true`.
 * `updateFields = true/false`: whether the function changes contract fields.
-The default value is `false` for contracts
+The default value is `false`.

 #### Using Approved Assets